griffinbeels/emotion-based-filter/README.md

 The "Facial Expression Recogition 2013" or "FER-2013" dataset is [downloadable here](https://drive.google.com/file/d/1X60B-uR3NtqPd4oosdotpbDgy8KOfUdr/view).
 Once downloaded, copy the contents of the folder to the root `/emotion-based-filter/` folder.
 Afterwards, we will now have a `/emotion-based-filter/data` folder containing a `test` and `train` folder for use to train the CNN for emotion detection.
 It is also possible that this repo actually *already* contains the `data/test` and `data/train` folders, in which case you should ignore this subsection.
+Additionally, we include a model that *we did not train* from [priya-dwivedi](https://github.com/priya-dwivedi/face_and_emotion_detection), who has made their trained model public!
+Check the [How to Run section](# How to Run) for details on how to swap between our model and Priya's model.

 ### **Virtual Environment**
 In order to easily run all of the files, and make sure that all dependencies are satsified, it is easiest to use a virtual environment.